wasp-lang/wasp/web/docs/general/cli.md

 ---
 title: CLI Reference
 ---
-This document describes the Wasp CLI commands, arguments, and options.
+This guide provides an overview of the Wasp CLI commands, arguments, and options.

 ## Overview

-The `wasp` command can be called from command line once [installed](/docs/quick-start).
+Once [installed](/docs/quick-start), you can use the wasp command from your command line.

-When called without arguments, it will display its command usage and help document:
+If you run the `wasp` command without any arguments, it will show you a list of available commands and their descriptions:

 ```
 USAGE